voronianski/react-native-effects-view/README.md

 ## Example

-Clone this repo and check [`example/EffectsApp`](https://github.com/voronianski/react-native-effects-view/tree/master/example/EffectsApp) folder (don't forget to run `npm install` inside it) in XCode.
+In order to see usage example check [`example/EffectsApp`](https://github.com/voronianski/react-native-effects-view/tree/master/example/EffectsApp) folder in XCode (don't forget to run `npm install` inside).
 It contains the app presented by [screenshot](https://raw.githubusercontent.com/voronianski/react-native-effects-view/master/example/UIVisualEffects.png).

 All children of `<EffectsView />` will be blurred, however you can use it without children and position element on top of background images and other views.